Animator

 What it's like

-You'd create detailed drawings, models or 3D computer images to bring characters, stories and ideas to life on screen in animated films, games and cartoons.
+Animators create detailed drawings, models or 3D computer images.
+These help bring characters, stories and ideas to life on screen.
+Your work could feature in animated films, games or cartoons.

-plan and design the frames (pictures) which tell the story
+planning and designing the frames (pictures) which tell the story

-work with an editor to add dialogue or a soundtrack
+working with other professionals, such as editors and sound designers, to add dialogue or a soundtrack

 Explore more information about this job